Decision Method

 List your options

-Identify the 2-4 options you're considering.
+Identify the 2-4 options you are considering.
 Don't include options nobody seriously supports.
-Each option should be a realistic, actionable choice.
+Each option should be a realistic, actionable choice that the team could actually implement.
+"Do nothing" counts as an option if the status quo is genuinely acceptable.
+Remove obviously weak options before starting.
+Evaluating straw men wastes everyone's time.

 - 3